 Personal Project Cycle

 This one is used heavily in our Personal Project support materials at school and again the poster version includes the assessment criteria for student reference.
 The gif animation is to emphasise the progression of the project.
+Although the Personal Project itself is a singular sustained experience in Grade 10, it connects closely to Design thinking, service learning (potentially) and in some cases “cycles on” to form the basis of a student’s IB Diploma CAS project.
 Click here for more.

 I made this in collaboration with Midori Nishizawa, our Director of Service Learning, with the following design specifications, IB guidance and the work of Cathryn Berger Kaye in mind: